open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

-Producers of OpenTelemetry `tracestate` containing p-value and r-value fields are required to meet the behavioral requirements stated for the ConsistentProbabilityBased sampler, to ensure statistically valid outcomes, using a test suite included in this specification, so that users and consumers of OpenTelemetry `tracestate` can be assured of accurate span counts in a Span-to-metrics pipeline.
+Producers of OpenTelemetry `tracestate` containing p-value and r-value fields are required to meet the behavioral requirements stated for the ConsistentProbabilityBased sampler and to ensure statistically valid outcomes.
+A test suite is included in this specification so that users and consumers of OpenTelemetry `tracestate` can be assured of accuracy in Span-to-metrics pipelines.

 ### Context invariants